TTC-Game-Design-2022-23-Group-2/Game-Design-Platformer-Game/README.md

 ## Key Features

- - {Collision chains loaded from TMX}
+ - {Collision chains loaded from TMX file}
  - {Double Jump}
+ - {Parallax effect on the background}
+ - {Upgraded the program to support two levels (we have not had enough time to design a second level)}

 ## Controls